KineticCommunity/react-kinops-common/README.md

 Then you need to merge your sagas with the shared sagas:

 ```
-import { saga as kinopsSagas, combineSagas } from 'react-kinops-common';
+import { sagas as kinopsSagas, combineSagas } from 'react-kinops-common';

 // From this:
 sagaMiddleware.run(sagas));